ben-kaufman/arc.js/docs/Wrappers.md

 ### Truffle Contracts and Web3

  Under the hood Arc.js uses Truffle contracts and `Web3`.
-Wwhen you find that Arc.js doesn't directly provide you a piece of information or functionality that you need, you might be able to use them to find what you want.
+When you find that Arc.js doesn't directly provide you a piece of information or functionality that you need, you might be able to use them to find what you want.
 You can obtain `Web3` via [Utils.getWeb3](/api/classes/Utils#getWeb3) and the Truffle contract associated with each contract wrapper instance via the `contract` property on each wrapper class.

-!!! info "More on `Web3` and Truffle contracts
+!!! info "More on `Web3` and Truffle contracts"
     - [Web3](https://github.com/ethereum/wiki/wiki/JavaScript-API)
     - [Truffle contracts](https://github.com/trufflesuite/truffle-contract)